m-haidari/Python/README.md

-# Some small projects in Python!
+# Some Small Projects in Python!